chrisferry/rodd/README.md

 # rodd
 ReactiveOps best practices and sane defaults for dashboards and monitoring of Kubernetes infrastructure with Datadog.

+# _ReactiveOps Datadog is deprecated and will no longer be maintained_

 ## Requirements
 - python >= 2.7
 - $DATADOG_API_KEY and $DATADOG_APP_KEY